Analysis | ‘It was inciting,’ ‘provoked by the president’: What GOP senators said before about Trump’s culpability for the Capitol riot

 Sen. Patrick J. Toomey (R-Pa.) was perhaps the most direct.

-“We witnessed today the damage that can result when men in power and responsibility refuse to acknowledge the truth,” Sen. Patrick J. Toomey (R-Pa.) said on Jan.
+“We witnessed today the damage that can result when men in power and responsibility refuse to acknowledge the truth,” he said on Jan.
 6. “We saw bloodshed because a demagogue chose to spread falsehoods and sow distrust of his own fellow Americans.
 Let’s not abet such deception.”

 Of the men listed above, only Toomey voted to proceed with the trial.
-Some of them them could still potentially vote to convict, as Blunt suggested Tuesday.
+Some of them could still vote to convict, as Blunt suggested Tuesday.
 And perhaps some of the others will vote to acquit on procedural grounds (i.e. that the trial is unconstitutional) rather than saying they’re absolving Trump altogether.

 But their comments sure make this argument by the RNC and Trump’s lawyers far less potent.